 You’re going to interview 3 different music teachers

 What?
 Interview?
 Three?!
-Yes, you’re going to meet at least three prospective music teachers with your child.
+Yes, to choose the right music teacher you’re going to meet at least three prospective music teachers with your child.
 Why?
-Because your family is worth it for starters and furthermore, the amount of time and money you will invest in both instruments and lessons and recitals makes it a no brainer to start the journey with the most confidence possible.
+Because your family is worth it for starters.
+And furthermore, the amount of time and money you will invest in both instruments and lessons and recitals makes it a no brainer to start the journey with the most confidence possible.

-And that means that you need to invest some time on the front end to find the perfect music teacher for your child.
+This means that you will need to invest some time on the front end to find the perfect music teacher for your child.

 Don’t worry, we are going to make sure you are prepared!